Omicron Netherlands: 13 air passengers test positive for new variant

 "It is not unthinkable that there are more cases in the Netherlands," he told reporters.

-Cases of the new variant have also been confirmed in the UK, Germany, Italy, Belgium, Botswana, Israel and Hong Kong.
+Cases of the new variant have also been confirmed in several European countries, including the UK, Germany and Italy, as well as Botswana, Israel, Australia and Hong Kong.

 A number of countries around the world have now banned or restricted flights to and from South Africa and several neighbouring nations in response to the new variant.